JSogaard/audiobook_tagger/README.md

-change-tag          Change a specified ID3 tag of each file to the given value combine-files       Combine multiple audio files into a single file, with the input files as chapter markers show-chapters       Show the embedded chapters in an audiobook file (e.g. m4b or mp4) chapters-to-toml    Reads embedded chapters from audiobook file and outputs TOML to file or stdout toml-to-chapters    Reads TOML-file with chapters and writes them to an audiobook file example-toml        Outputs an example TOML to stdout
+change-tag          Change a specified ID3 tag of each file to the given value combine-files       Combine multiple audio files into a single file, with the input files as chapter markers show-chapters       Show the embedded chapters in an audiobook file (e.g. m4b or mp4) extract-chapters    Reads embedded chapters from audiobook file and outputs TOML to file or stdout embed-chapters      Reads TOML-file with chapters and writes them to an audiobook file example-toml        Outputs an example TOML with chapters
 ```